capynet/PHPygments/README.md

 easy_install Pygments
 ```

 That's all.
-Now you can download the plugin and install it in your Wordpress.
+Now you can download the plugin via Composer or as independent library and use it.

 ## Usage